Supreme Court protects access to abortion pill - Local News 8

 The Friday night move is a striking victory for the Biden administration and its allies in the abortion rights community, which suffered a withering defeat at the Supreme Court last year when the conservative majority reversed the Roe v.
 Wade precedent that protected abortion rights nationwide.

 The court’s brief, unsigned order did not explain why it granted the request by the Biden administration and a manufacturer of the drug to intervene.
-Justices Clarence Thomas and Samuel Alito publicly dissented.
+Justices Clarence Thomas and Samuel Alito publicly dissented; the votes of the other justices were not disclosed.

 The case is the most important abortion-related dispute to reach the high court since the justices overturned Roe v.
 Wade, triggering conservative states across the country to either ban or severely restrict the procedure.
 How the dispute over medication abortion is ultimately resolved could make it more difficult for women to obtain abortion, even in the states that still allow it.